markdown-extended/manifest/mde-manifest.md

         [link-id]: http://test.com/ {#link-id}
         ![image-id]: http://test.com/img.ext {#image-id}

+The usage of a user defined ID CAN be largely used for any type of content in an MDE document.
+This allows to reference a part of a content for in-page links writing:

+    This is a paragraph with an anchor{#my-anchor} I can access with a [link](#my-anchor) ...

+Note that writing class names on the same model would not have sense as writer can't define concerned span of content.
+Such a usage of class names in the middle of a content (outside the content types listed above) MUST NOT be allowed and MUST NOT have any effect.

 As developed in the *identifiers construction* section ([§§](#D7)), any ID defined in the content MUST be used instead of automatic one (with, eventually, modifications to fit the